 Carinspect offers two service levels - 'Standard' and 'Premium'.
 The price of a Standard Inspection is $279.00 and a Premium Inspection is $339.00.
 All pricing is inclusive of GST.
 Both inspection types include a comprehensive mechanical and cosmetic report, numerous photos and a free CarHistory vehicle report valued at $36.95.

 Carinspect offers a full refund (minus a $12.50 credit card fee) for inspection bookings that for any reason cannot go ahead.
-The following two exceptions must be noted:
+The following two exceptions apply: